AngleProtocol/angle-docs/faq.md

 ## What is Angle?

 Angle is a scalable, efficient, over-collateralized and liquid decentralized stablecoin protocol.
 Angle could be used to issue virtually any type of stablecoins.
-The protocol is launching the agEUR, followed by agUSD in the near future, and other stablecoins later on.
+The protocol is launching a Euro stablecoin, the agEUR, followed by other stablecoins in the near future, like agUSD or agCHF.

 ## How does Angle work?